 Change a student's life.
 Support the King Hall Scholarship Fund.

 King Hall students are second to none and truly deserving of your support.
-They are achieving remarkable things: victories in national and international competitions, outstanding bar passage rates, appearances before the Ninth Circuit and other high courts, and much more.
+Their achievements are remarkable: victories in national and international competitions, outstanding bar passage rates, appearances before the Ninth Circuit and other high courts, and much more.
 They represent victims of domestic violence who can’t afford legal assistance, reunite families split apart by immigration detention, and serve the community in countless ways.

 The need for your support has never been greater.
-Student fees will be approximately $50,000 and we need scholarships to offset rising costs, ensure access, and attract the best and brightest to King Hall.
+Student fees are nearing $50,000 and we need scholarships to offset rising costs, ensure access, and attract the best and brightest to King Hall.